rudolph-miller/jonathan/README.md

 ```

 ## to-json
-  - can encode retricted Property List into JSON string.
+  - can encode retricted Property List or Association List into JSON format.
+  - can return not only string but also octets.

 ```Lisp
 (to-json '(:name :age :born :impls))